 - KEYS and COMBINATIONS: COLLEGE agrees to issue keys, proximity cards, or combinations to the STUDENT.
 Damaged keys shall be replaced by COLLEGE free of charge upon presentation of the damaged key.
 In case of lost or stolen keys, the STUDENT agrees to pay a replacement charge of fifty dollars ($50).
 In case of lost or stolen cards, the STUDENT agrees to pay a replacement charge of fifteen dollars ($15).
 In case of requested room combination change, the STUDENT agrees to pay a fifteen dollar ($15) re-combination charge.
 Room combinations are changed without charge when someone moves from a room.

 - PERSONAL PROPERTY: COLLEGE specifically accepts no liability for damage to or loss of personal property of the STUDENT whether in the rented premises or in storage for any cause whatsoever.
 STUDENT shall provide insurance on his or her own personal property if STUDENT desires.
 COLLEGE specifically accepts no responsibility for any property left by STUDENT after termination of occupancy.
+All personal property needs to be stored within the student room or apartment during the periods of occupancy.
+Summer storage is only available for international students or by invitation and is located within Colonial storage units.

 - ACCESS TO PREMISES: COLLEGE will make a room check or search only in accordance with the conditions stated in the Student Handbook.
 COLLEGE shall have access to the rented premises at all reasonable times for purposes of inspecting said premises for damage, cleanliness, and for maintenance requirements.
 The COLLEGE reserves the right to enter premises without the consent of STUDENT if COLLEGE believes that an emergency exists with respect to the life of the STUDENT, or to maintain property, or so that repairs may be affected, or to ensure compliance with college and residence hall policies.